KittyGiraudel/site/_posts/2013-01-28-float-down.md

   .appendTo('.myList')
 ```

 Basically I target one out of two items with `:nth-child(even)` then remove it from the DOM to finally append it again.
-This does exactly what was asked so I think it's a decent solution ([JSFiddle](https://jsfiddle.net/VAdT3/6/)).
+This does exactly what was asked so I think it’s a decent solution ([JSFiddle](https://jsfiddle.net/VAdT3/6/)).

 ### Margins